PeterStanger92020362/practical-task-3-searching-algorithms-PeterStanger92020362/README.md

   - `BinarySearchStringTest.java`
   - `SearchAssessmentTestSuite.java` that allows to run both test classes in one go
   - instructions on how to run test cases in NetBeans are found below
-  - the sample data was obtained from the IMDb https://www.imdb.com/interfaces/ and Mockaroo https://mockaroo.com websites and processed to present correct data in appropriate format.

 ## Student Assessment Tasks
 You will program the following algorithms: